The Complete Guide to Crushed Stone and Gravel

 Marble: A metamorphic rock.
 Like granite, it can be polished well and is often used for decorative purposes.
 Common uses are columns, flooring, or steps in monumental buildings.

 Gneiss: A metamorphic rock.
-However, due to the harmful components of the rock, it is rarely used in construction.
-Hard varieties are sometimes used in building construction.
+Due to the harmful components of the rock, it is rarely used in construction, although hard varieties are sometimes used in building construction.

 Quartzite: A metamorphic rock that is used in building blocks and slabs.
 It is also used as an aggregate in ready mix concrete.

-As you can see, there are multiple kinds of rocks for construction use!
+As you can see, there are multiple kinds of rocks used for construction!

-Many of them have a specific purpose for their use in construction, and if you know what to look for, you start seeing these rocks in their different applications.
+Many of them have a specific purpose for their use in construction, and if you know what to look for, you'll start seeing these rocks in their different applications.

 Labeling crushed stone used in construction